-Everyone knows nmap as the rightful king of the port scanners, and it still remains the most versatile option today.
+Everyone in information security knows nmap as the rightful king of the port scanners, and it still remains the most versatile option today.
 But for pure speed there have some that have surpassed it, including

 zmap, and now masscan.

 Asynchronous transmission means the scanner doesn’t have to wait for replies before sending out probes.

 masscan was created for the sole purpose of scanning the entire internet as fast as possible, according to its author Robert Graham, this can be done in less than 6 minutes at around 10 million packets per second.

 In this short tutorial we’re going to learn the basics and provide some real-world examples.

 If you just need syntax to run with you can jump ahead to the Quickstart.

 Installing masscan is fairly straightforward whether you’re using Linux or macOS.